rrousselGit/provider/README.md

 This exception happens because you're trying to listen to a provider from a life-cycle that will never ever be called again.

-It means that you either should use another life-cycle (`didChangeDependencies`/`build`), or explicitly specify that you do not care about updates.
+It means that you either should use another life-cycle (`build`), or explicitly specify that you do not care about updates.

 As such, instead of: